darekf77/ng2-rest/README.md

       let users = await this.usersService.model().query();

-	  // soring in query params
+	  // sorting in query params
 	  // let users = await this.usersService.model().query({ sort:'asc' });
       if (users) {
         this.users = users;